 About the competition

-Write an essay of around 1,000 words (but not more than 1,500 words) on one of the topics below.
+Write an essay of around 1,000 words (but not more than 1,500 words) on one of the following topics.
 Include a bibliography.
-Essays must be typed, saved as a Word or RTF document and emailed to email@example.com before the deadline.
+Essays must be typed, saved as a Word or RTF document and submitted online through the submission link on the main prize page.

 For more information contact Edd Poole: